-.1 It is recognised that the OREI industry is constantly evolving and its associated technology and procedures are developing.
+8.1 It is recognised that the OREI industry is constantly evolving and its associated technology and procedures are developing.
 This means that there is an increasing demand on the UK’s territorial seas and the EEZ and the MCA wishes to ensure that the increased use of those resources is managed in such a way that any risks that might impact on safety and pollution of the marine environment is kept to as low as is reasonably practicable.

-.2 The MCA continues to work with other regulators, navigation stakeholders and developers in achieving this goal.
-Regular meetings are held under the auspices of the Nautical and Offshore Renewable Liaison Group (NOREL) at which technical and consenting issues are discussed, and if necessary referred to the Technical Working Group.
-Agreed recommendations and guidance is periodically agreed by NOREL and the MCA reserves the right to vary or modify the recommendations in this document on the basis of experience or in accordance with internationally recognised standards in the interest of safety of life at sea and protection of the marine environment.
+8.2 The MCA continues to work with other regulators, navigation stakeholders and developers in achieving this goal.
+Regular meetings are held under the auspices of the Nautical and Offshore Renewable Liaison Group (NOREL) at which technical and consenting issues are discussed, and if necessary, referred to the Technical Working Group.
+Agreed recommendations and guidance is periodically agreed by NOREL and the MCA reserves the right to vary or modify the recommendations in this document based on experience or in accordance with internationally recognised standards in the interest of safety of life at sea and protection of the marine environment.

 More Information